 - Mayoral powers to levy a business rate supplement to raise money for projects that will promote economic development. - Devolved powers for the Adult Education Budget and associated powers to deliver an adult education service that supports wider economic and social priorities. - Housing regulations enabling the Combined Authority to fund homes for Affordable Rent.

-The Combined Authority is small in size and while it has been strategic in nature, it is also an operational delivery body for functions including the provision of bus services.
-It is also the local transport authority for the area of Cambridgeshire and Peterborough.
-The Authority has mainly delivered through a commissioning model with delivery being undertaken by those best qualified to do so across the public and private sector.
-It has increased staff numbers and increasingly delivers through the internal expertise of its employed officers across a range of disciplines.
+The Combined Authority is small in size and strategic in nature.
+The Authority has adopted a commissioning model with delivery being undertaken by those best qualified to do so across the public and private sector.